The best Sim Racing simulator

 The big difference!
 I started with a G27 (the best value for money EVER!!!).
 Then when my pedals started to be perfect, I switched to a second hand Simucube 1: 700€ without the steering wheel with the big rod and a good encoder.
 So I won’t have any advice to give on the “middle” of the range, which I don’t know at all.

 I strongly advise against starting a DIY Direct Drive today.
-You might as well buy a second hand SC1, or wait for the little Fanatec, which in my opinion will be as good as an SC1.
+You might as well buy a second hand SC1, or wait for any other Direct Drive, which in my opinion will should similar to my SC1.

 As for the steering wheel, I first made this LMP1 steering wheel.
 Then as time went on I developed my own wheels.
 I mainly use a round wheel.
 And all my steering wheels are based on the wireless simucube board, which is excellent.
 I also have a nice wooden steering wheel… Well, I don’t use it every morning…